 Lack of Support for Black Lives Matter Could Hurt Unions When They Strike Later

-Black and Brown workers warn that the inability to organize and mobilize in communities of color could hurt labor when they try to engage in more traditional labor strikes.
+Black workers warn that the inability to organize and mobilize in communities of color could hurt labor when they try to engage in more traditional labor strikes.

 In 2018-2019, teachers across Kentucky helped organize a series of bold wildcat strikes that helped kick Republican Kentucky Governor Matt Bevin out of office in 2019.